How to apply to the Honors Program

 Admission to Honors is based on an evaluation of the student from a multitude of perspectives.
 We do take test scores and HS GPA into consideration for new freshmen (minimum transfer college or current NAU GPA required--see below), but that criteria is not exclusively used to admit to Honors.
-Honors applicants for Fall 2014 averages 27 on the ACT and 1210 on the Math and Reading portions of the SAT, and a 3.7 HS Core GPA.
+Honors applicants for Fall 2015 averages 27 on the ACT and 1175 on the Math and Reading portions of the SAT, and a 3.7 HS Core GPA.
 There is no deadline to apply to Honors, but we strongly encourage submitting application materials prior to April 1 (previously March 1) if you would like to live in Ernest Calderón Learning Community (this date allows us to review and process your application for Honors in enough time in advance of Calderón room placement); and May 1 is our priority date to ensure enrollment in our first year Honors seminar.
 Admission to Honors will continue through the Summer on a space available basis.
 Calderón's Honors LC is available on a space-available basis.
 If you wish to live in Calderón, please secure Honors Admission in advance of these dates.

 consideration of admission into Northern Arizona University’s Honors Program.

 length of your formal essays should be no fewer than 500 words each: 500 words for essay #1 and 500 words for